Splitwise vs HouseKeepr: Which Is Better for Shared Living in 2026?

 - Set house rules that new flatmates can actually find

-There's also the pricing.
-Splitwise's free tier works, but if you want receipt scanning, expense charts, or currency conversion, you're looking at Splitwise Pro at $4.99/month.
-That's per person, every month, just to scan a receipt.
+There is also the pricing.
+Splitwise's free tier works, but if you want receipt scanning, expense charts, or currency conversion, you are looking at Splitwise Pro at $4.99/month per person.
+For a household of four, that is nearly $240 per year just so everyone can scan receipts and see a spending chart.

 What HouseKeepr Does Differently

-- Expense splitting — same core functionality as Splitwise: add expenses, track balances, settle up
+- Expense splitting — same core functionality as Splitwise: add expenses, track balances, settle up, with automatic debt simplification

 - Task management — assign chores, set recurring tasks, mark them done.
-No more "I thought you were doing it"
+No more "I thought you were doing it."
+(Need tips on rotation systems?
+See our chore schedule guide.)

 - Shared shopping lists — one list, everyone can add to it, items disappear when bought